 Born in 1991, this Vancouver-based artist has been creating digital art for quite some time.
 After a 2016 bike accident left him with no sensation in his left side, he started exercising his brain by working with rendering software.
 Since then, he has blossomed into a leading digital artist collaborating with Lil Nas X, LeBron James, and luxury brand Dior.

 FVCKRENDER is one of the highest-selling on-chain artists in the digital assets world and a strong supporter of new technology.
 He doesn’t hide his confidence in the future of NFTs, saying, “NFTs allow for the value we (digital artists) have created on culture to be returned to us financially.
 For that, I am eternally grateful.
 Another concept I enjoy is the ease at which one can track the provenance and ownership of NFTs.
 I love the transparency of the blockchain just as I love being transparent emotionally with each of my works.”

 Not only has he had successful personal releases, but he has the attention of bidders at traditional auction houses with his most recent piece, SHIFT//, selling for $107,100.
 His next step is working with physical art, creating custom 3D-printed pieces to go hand in hand with his digital art.
 We’ve seen classic collections showing interest in pairing digital tokens with their physical counterparts.
-If a piece is in 3rd party secured storage, it would be easy to sell just the token without ever moving the original work.
+For a piece in 3rd party storage, it would be easy to sell the token without moving the original work.
 This pairing of an NFT with a physical artwork or collectible may become more common since the digital token is easy to track regarding provenance and ownership.
 The use cases for this technology continue to expand, and FVCKRENDER is leading the way.

 READ PAST ISSUES OF THE SCOOP